 “Everything that has to do with production agriculture, we’re doing it,” Pate said.

-For first-year student Majeed Nashira, who hails from Ghana in West Africa, the workshop was part of an experience he is loving every moment of.
+For first-year student Majeed Nashiru, who hails from Ghana in West Africa, the workshop was part of an experience he is loving every moment of.

-“I got here in April and started the program on the first of May,” Nashira said.
+“I got here in April and started the program on the first of May,” Nashiru said.

 In the ranching program the students live on a ranch as part of the program, gaining work experience which compliments their course work.